 There is no straightforward answer to this question.
 This is because companies vary in their organisational structure and whether their marketing teams are in-house or outsourced.
 It is important that anyone who is involved in the creation and curation of your brand's tone of voice has the necessary knowledge of your brand culture and values.
 However, further issues present themselves when personnel leave a company, which can result in confusion and varying messaging that does not follow the agreed brand tone of voice.

 A set of agreed brand guidelines provide a solution to this problem.
-Brand guidelines are vital in defining and maintaining a consistent tone of voice in your brand communications.
+Brand guidelines are vital in defining and maintaining a consistent tone of voice in your brand communications and they can also help with your content strategy.
 Brand guidelines record the way in which your brand should be presented in written communication - once agreed upon, ensure that this document is shared widely throughout your organisation.

 Using insight about your audience, you can create customer personas that represent what each segment values in their interactions with a brand.
 Remember that your audience isn't completely made up of buyers, as anyone who has a potential interest in your brand will be looking at your tone of voice.
 When people identify a particular tone of voice, they relate it to a personality, and it is up to you what image you want to project for your potential customers.